zzazzdzz/8086tiny_gba/README.md

 [8086tiny](https://github.com/adriancable/8086tiny), but it runs on the GBA.
 It can run inside a Pokémon Emerald save file too.

+This was a silly toy project, and it's not something I intend to actively maintain.

+# Why?

+¯\_(ツ)_/¯

 # Want to try it out?

 Precompiled GBA ROMs, as well as the Pokémon Emerald save file, are available under *bin/*.